garretthurd2/Garrett-Hurds-Portfolio/pcb-design-coursework/02-signal-integrity-good-vs-bad-design/README.md

 ## What Was Done

 - Verified the reused 555 astable timer circuit (~50% duty cycle, ~500 Hz) still functioned correctly on this board
-- Built two electrically identical hex-inverter circuits side by side — one with good layout practices, one with bad
+- Built two electrically identical hex-inverter circuits side by side.
+One with good layout practices, one with bad
 - Probed the high and low outputs of each hex inverter with an oscilloscope
 - Measured and compared rise time, fall time, and noise between the two designs